gitkraken/gitlens-docs/gitlens/home-view.md

 **Monitor parallel work.
 Review what changed.
 Shape it.
 Compare it.
 Rebase and resolve it.
 Get it ready to merge.
 All from the Commit Graph.**

+## Change Branch Merge Target

+You can set or reset the merge target for any branch using the Change Branch Merge Target command.
+This multi-step wizard lets you pick a repository, select a local branch, and choose a remote branch as its merge target.
+You can also reset the merge target if one was previously set.

+**How to access:**
+- From the Commit Graph: Use the merge target indicator in the branch header
+- From the Command Palette: `GitLens: Change Branch Merge Target`

 ## Stay Oriented as Work Moves

 The Commit Graph keeps important reference points visible as your repository changes.